FranxYao/franxyao.github.io/index.md

 ### UPDATES

 * Feb 15 2018, Our paper _Natural Answer Generation with Heterogeneous Memory_ is accepted by NAACL-HLT 2018!

  - This is a QA system aims to compose answer words into sentences.
 Given a question, the system is able to read the question, find answer words from information of different sources, compose these words into sentences with related information in the memory.
  - This work in my summer research project under supervision of Professor [Yansong Feng](https://sites.google.com/site/ysfeng/home)

-* I gave an [introduction](https://francix.github.io/MemNN-Fuyao-EN.html)([CN](https://francix.github.io/MemNN-Fuyao-CN.html)) ([EN pdf](https://francix.github.io/MemNN-Fuyao-EN.pdf), [CN pdf](https://francix.github.io/MemNN-Fuyao-CN.pdf)) about Memory Networks at Toutiao AI Lab.
+* Feb 05 2018, I gave an [introduction](https://francix.github.io/MemNN-Fuyao-EN.html)([CN](https://francix.github.io/MemNN-Fuyao-CN.html)) ([EN pdf](https://francix.github.io/MemNN-Fuyao-EN.pdf), [CN pdf](https://francix.github.io/MemNN-Fuyao-CN.pdf)) about Memory Networks at Toutiao AI Lab.

-  * My summer research is closely related to the memory networks.
+  - My summer research is closely related to the memory networks.
 In this tutorial, I discussed multiple variants of attention mechanisms, and clarified the differences between matching based machine reading and reasoning based machine reading.

-* I joint Toutiao AI Lab from December 2017 as a Natural Language Understanding Research Intern.
+* Dec 18 2017, I joint Toutiao AI Lab from December 2017 as a Natural Language Understanding Research Intern.

-  * My mentor is [Lei Li](http://www.cs.cmu.edu/~./leili/), director of Toutiao AI Lab, and former Principal Research Scientist at Baidu's Institute of Deep Learning.
+  - My mentor is [Lei Li](http://www.cs.cmu.edu/~./leili/), director of Toutiao AI Lab, and former Principal Research Scientist at Baidu's Institute of Deep Learning.
-  * We are now focusing on sentence level models for music composition.
+  - We are now focusing on sentence level models for music composition.

 -----